Frequently Asked Questions

 You need to register.
-If you are coming from out of town and would like to book a hotel room with our special rate, click here.
-As we approach the date of the event, there will be additional resources made available for you.
+If you are coming from out of town and need to book a hotel room, we have a list of high rated hotels that is in close proximity to the venue.
+As we approach the date of the event, there will be additional resources for each track made available for you.
 The best way to stay updated is to follow our Twitter.
 We'll also send you an email if there are any updates to relevant to the challenge in which you have chosen to participate.

 Will I need to bring a laptop or other hardware?